 We will start with this scam, as this is the one that could end up ruining you life.
 This is no exaggeration.
-If your Tuk-Tuk driver thinks that you look like the type of travellers who smoke weed.
+If your Tuk-Tuk driver thinks that you look like the type of travelers who smoke weed.
 And that is pretty much most backpackers nowadays.
 Then he may offer to sell you some.

-This is a scam that is often done in Bangkok.
+This is a scam that is often pulled in Bangkok.
 If you say yes, he will take you to his house to get the weed.
 He will come out, give you the stuff and then take your money.
 He will tell you to wait while he takes the money back inside.